Meet Buddy, your new spirometry coach

 Left-sided heart failure

-Even though there is no direct correlation between COPD and left-sided heart failure, the two conditions can exacerbate one another.
+Even though COPD cannot directly cause left-sided heart failure, the two conditions can exacerbate one another.
 COPD causes low oxygen levels in the blood, which stresses the heart and can worsen symptoms of left-sided heart failure.
 On the other hand, left-sided heart failure can contribute to fluid build-up in the lungs and aggravate symptoms of COPD.

 Symptoms of Cardiopulmonary Problems